- Asked by: Lewis Macdonald, MSP for Aberdeen Central, Scottish Labour

 Answer

-No applications received since 7 December 2007 for consent to extend existing hydro energy developments, under Section 36 of the Electricity Act 1989, have been referred to a public local inquiry.
+No applications received since 7 December 2007 for consent to develop new renewable energy developments other than wind, hydro and marine, have been determined under Section 36 of the Electricity Act 1989.

 - Asked by: Lewis Macdonald, MSP for Aberdeen Central, Scottish Labour